moodlehq/moodle-php-apache/README.md

 A Moodle PHP environment configured for Moodle development.

-Based on <a href="https://hub.docker.com/_/php/">Official PHP Images</a> with php extensions required for all Moodle database drivers.
+PHP and Apache configured to serve /var/www/html/ based on [Official PHP Images](https://hub.docker.com/_/php/) with php extensions required for all Moodle database drivers and extensions.

 # Versions